Sakrac/JSONBin-JSONOut/readme.md

 - Parsed data can be customized depending on application usage with compiled traits.
 - Detailed data error reporting (line, column and context).
 - Minimal depencies on separate code libraries (no stl, etc.)
+- Supports array style JSON (first character is '[' insted of '{' in file, can be disabled).

 ###Limitations